(Somewhat revolutionary) plot twist: You don’t need much day-to-day motivation to achieve your goals.

 Log whenever you switch from one activity to another

 I’ve continued to implement general rules into my life whenever I have large goals, because motivation is fickle, while habits are automated.
-Do you think I’d be up at early writing this article if I hadn’t made it a habit? 👀
+Do you think I’d be up this early writing this article if I hadn’t made it a habit? ?

 Yeah, me neither.